 Septic tanks and residential sewage lagoons are common in rural areas and on the outskirts of larger centers.
 They are underground holding tanks or small ponds that waste water flow to from rural home and buildings.
-These systems process waste into 3 compounds, water, gas, and solids.
+These systems process waste into three compounds; water, gas, and solids.
 Natural occurring bacteria aid in the breakdown process of separating these compounds.
-The water and gasses are released, and solids settle to the bottom thus requiring periodic pump outs or dredging.
+The water and gasses are released, and solids settle to the bottom, requiring periodic pump outs or dredging.

-These helpful Do’s and Don’ts will help you avoid causing problems with your plumbing, septic, and sewage, all while helping the environment.
+These helpful Do’s and Don’ts will help you avoid problems with your plumbing, septic, and sewage, and help the environment.

 This article will give you a good idea of what should and shouldn’t go down the drain, being conscious of your water usage and thinking about what’s best for your system and the environment is an important first step.

 Soft water will require less than hard water.

 This can create an imbalance in the bacteria culture and slow down the breakdown process of waste.
 Use natural, environmentally friendly, phosphate free cleaning products.

 Laundry day and shower day add excessive water to the system which creates an imbalance.
 Excess water will dilute your system, not giving the solid waste a chance to break down before water will be pumped out.
 This can cause blockages in the system when solid matter tried to pass through.
 To avoid this spread out doing laundry, dishes, and showering throughout the week.
 Low flow toilets and shower heads can also help.

 Stick to using the same products.
 The bacteria in your system will work more efficiently to break down familiar products so use the same soaps, detergents, and cleaning products.
 Phosphate free soaps and detergents are best for the environment.